 n'sp = number of responding establishments in the non-certainty employment stratum with TE of 20-99 for the industry domain within each geographic domain (region)

-Response rate for all Other Service Activities sector was 99.5 percent (793 out of 797 establishments).
+Response rate for all sample establishments under Other Service Activities sector was 84.26 percent (755 out of 896 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Limitation of Data

 The survey covers only the formal sector of the economy.